spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-render-configurable-bundle-templates-in-the-storefront.md

 If you set up `ConfiguredBundleNoteWidget` for your product, it will be called automatically in the `configured-bundle` molecule of the `QuoteConfiguredBundleWidget` (the same example as for the cart page).
 It is impossible to edit or remove comments for the configured bundle product on the checkout summary step.
 The customer can read comments which are editable on the cart page only.

-## Rendering Configurable Bundle Templates on the Order Details Page
+## Rendering Configurable Bundle Templates on the order details page

 To render the `configured bundle` product on the order details page, call `SalesConfiguredBundleWidget`  in the `order-detail-table` (`CustomerPage/Theme/default/components/molecules/order-detail-table/order-detail-table.twig`) molecule of the `CustomerReorderWidget`.